-Leadership & Management Faith Quality of Education Excellence Personal development / Behaviour and attitudes Respect 1.
-Foster a cohesive Catholic community with strengthened leadership to improve outcomes for disadvantaged students.
-4. Secure sustained improvement of outcomes for disadvantaged students.
-5. Continue to improve the quality and consistency of curriculum, teaching and learning and streamline data and assessment 9.
-Enable disadvantaged students to become independent and self-regulated members of the school community with high levels of aspiration and the resilience to reach their goals.
-2. Provide all students with a bespoke curriculum which meets their individual needs.3.
-Tailor the curriculum for students to link 6.
-Development of core skills including Literacy and Numeracy skills for disadvantaged students to further improve the number of disadvantaged students achieving a strong pass in Basics.
-10. Strengthen engagement with disadvantaged learners and others in the community, including where relevant, parents, carers, employers and local services.
-11. Provide outstanding transition for disadvantaged students and families. learning to careers, engaging employers and employees to enable access to careers opportunities, higher education and employment.
-7. Improve the performance of Most Able disadvantaged students with the development of the Honours Programme.
-8. Enriching disadvantaged students' academic learning by providing opportunities outside the classroom (developing cultural capital opportunities).
-12. Further improve the attendance of disadvantaged students and reduce PP PA figures.
+Leadership & Quality of Education Personal development / Behaviour Management Excellence and attitudes Faith Respect 1.
+Foster a cohesive Cath- 4.
+Secure sustained improvement of out- 9.
+Enable disadvantaged students to beolic community with comes for disadvantaged students. come independent and self-regulated strengthened leader- members of the school community ship to improve out- 5.
+Continue to improve the quality and con- with high levels of aspiration and the comes for disadvan- sistency of curriculum, teaching and learn- resilience to reach their goals. taged students. ing and streamline data and assessment systems.
+10. Strengthen engagement with disad- 2 Dogoda allatodanta vantaged learners and others in the 2.
+Provide all students 6 Development of some skills in shorting community, including where relevant, with a bespoke curricu- lum which meets their 6.
+Development of core skills including parents, carers, employers and local services. individual needs.
+Literacy and Numeracy skills for disadvantaged students to further improve 33, 1, 333, marviduai needs. the number of disadvantaged students 3.
+Tailor the curriculum achieving a strong pass in Basics.
+11. Provide outstanding transition for disfor students to link demetring a strong pass in Basics. advantaged students and families. learning to careers, en- gaging employers and 7.
+Improve the performance of Most Able 12.
+Further improve the attendance of employees to enable disadvantaged students with the develop- disadvantaged students and reduce access to careers op- ment of the Honours Programme.
+PP PA figures. portunities, higher edu- S C TTTA ligures. cation and employ- 8.
+Enriching disadvantaged students' aca- ment. demic learning by providing opportunities outside the classroom (developing cultural capital opportunities).